 Course Content Engineering Year Term 1 Term 2 Term 3 10 You will work on a number of FPT's (Focused Practical Tasks) to explore the Engineering materials and Manufacturing processes covered in the specification. i.e. Students manufacture a selection of tools, enabling them to cover the different manufacturing and engineering skills.
 You will investigate structures to include practical testing and investigation.
-You will learn about the impact of modern technologies.
-You will learn about Electronic and Mechanical Systems, producing engineered practical outcomes, including programable electronic circuits and you will undertake selectronic programming.
-11 This is when you will complete a major project that will count for 40% of your final mark.
-The exam board will set a contextual challenge.
-You will be asked to investigate the context, then design and make an engineered product to include testing and investigation and practical engineering skills.
-You will complete a series of preparation for the exam which counters are context, then design and make an engineered product to include testing and investigation and practical engineering.
+You will learn about Electronic engineered practical outcomes, including programable electronic circuits and you will undertake selectronic programming.
+11 This is when you will complete a major product for 40% of your final mark.
+The excontextual challenge.
+You will be asked context, then design and make an engin include testing and investigation and praskills. am board will set a to investigate the eered product to preparation for the GCSE.
+This will include a r a series of revision tasks in exam which is 60% of the ange of maths and science- type questions relating to